reverseame/chiton/README.md

 ## Example of Usage

-`Chiton` is designed to be imported as a library in any project, and it follows the client/server model The client is responsible of exfiltrate data:
+`Chiton` is designed to be imported as a library in any project, and it follows the client/server model.
+The client is responsible of exfiltrate data:

 ```Python
 import sys